 - Injecting the drug (fentanyl often appears as an adulterant in heroin).

-- Snorting crushed pills
+- Snorting crushed pills.

-- Smoking crushed pills
+- Smoking crushed pills.

-- Applying multiple transdermal pain patches or extracting the drug from the patches
+- Applying multiple transdermal pain patches or extracting the drug from the patches.

 Pain patches allow fentanyl to be absorbed through the skin.
 Transdermal absorption rates are slower to allow for a paced release of the drug over a long period of time, per the National Capitol Poison Center.

-Side Effects of Abuse
+Side Effects of Fentanyl Use

 It can take as long as 22 hours for the blood plasma to clear itself of fentanyl when it’s injected.
-It generally takes closer to 1.6 days for fentanyl to be eliminated from the body through other methods of administration, according toMental Health Daily.
+It generally takes closer to 1.6 days for fentanyl to be eliminated from the body through other methods of administration.